How To Play Killer Lead Guitar Licks That Add Fire & Intensity To Your Lead Guitar Phrasing - Part 2

 By Tom Hess

-Until you learn to manipulate and maximize the expression of any guitar lick, your guitar playing will always sound ‘average’ at best, no matter how fast you can play or how many exotic scales you know.
+Until you learn to manipulate and maximize the expression of your lead guitar licks, your lead guitar playing will always sound ‘average’ at best, no matter how fast you can play or how many exotic scales you know.

-In the last part of this article (about playing great guitar licks) I showed you how small ornaments added to the final note of any phrase can make a MASSIVE difference in how the entire lick sounds.
-If you practiced the exercise I told you to do, then you have already seen and heard the improvement in the sound of your guitar phrasing.
+In the last part of this article (about playing great lead guitar licks) I showed you how small ornaments added to the final note of any phrase can make a MASSIVE difference in how the entire lick sounds.
+If you practiced the exercise I told you to do, then you have already seen and heard the improvement in the sound of your lead guitar phrasing.
 If you haven’t read the first article in this series, catch up by watching this lead guitar licks video to learn exactly how to alter the final note of your phrases to make them sound killer.

-Step 1: Come up with a ‘short’ and ‘slow’ guitar lick.
+Step 1: Come up with a ‘short’ and ‘slow’ lead guitar lick.
 It should be no longer than 3-4 notes and should consist mostly of quarter notes or eighth notes.
 If your phrase is too fast you will not truly hear the nuances that you must hear for every note in the steps that follow.
 If your phrase is too long, then your mind will become distracted by playing lots of notes and won’t truly focus on ‘how’ each note sounds.
 So create a phrase that fits the 2 criteria above.

 Come up with at least 10 different ways to play your phrase focusing on ornamenting ‘only’ the FIRST note of the lick with some variations of slides, bends and vibrato.
-For now you can play the remaining notes of the lick using the original phrasing style they were in when you first created the phrase.
+For now you can play the remaining notes of the lick using the original lead guitar phrasing style they were in when you first created the phrase.

 Important: you must still play all the SAME notes of the original phrase (without adding any new pitches) - only vary the way you phrase/ornament the ‘first’ note.
 It would be ideal if you could record your guitar playing while doing this (and then listen back to the recording to critique your own phrasing), but go through the process anyway even if you cannot record yourself.
-Your guitar phrasing WILL still grow tremendously in the process as your ears will try to come up with new ways to make the same set of notes sound great without the possibility of playing more notes.
-The result of this will be a ‘better’ sounding (more expressive) guitar lick.
-The goal isn’t to ‘remember’ all of the variations you create (that is neither useful nor practical), but simply to ‘go through the process’ of training your mind to not take notes for granted as you play them and get the most out of every note in your guitar licks.
+Your lead guitar phrasing WILL still grow tremendously in the process as your ears will try to come up with new ways to make the same set of notes sound great without the possibility of playing more notes.
+The result of this will be a ‘better’ sounding (more expressive) lead guitar lick.
+The goal isn’t to ‘remember’ all of the variations you create (that is neither useful nor practical), but simply to ‘go through the process’ of training your mind to not take notes for granted as you play them and get the most out of every note in your lead guitar licks.

-For this step, create at least 10 variation ideas on the first note (that is the minimum - 20 or more different ideas will be far better) It is definitely realistic to have this many variations on any guitar phrase.
+For this step, create at least 10 variation ideas on the first note (that is the minimum - 20 or more different ideas will be far better) It is definitely realistic to have this many variations on any lead guitar phrase.

 Step 3: Repeat the step above for the remaining notes in your phrase - one note at a time.
 When creating variations with one of the middle notes in the lick (for example note 3 in a 4 note phrase), you can play notes 1 2 and 4 either using the original way you did when you created the phrase or by using your favorite variation you came up with from step 2.
 The point is that your mind needs to only be focused on the ONE note you are ornamenting/varying and not become distracted with the other notes (yet).

-By the time you finish this step, you will have found at least 10 ways to vary the sound of each note in your short original guitar lick.
+By the time you finish this step, you will have found at least 10 ways to vary the sound of each note in your short original lead guitar lick.

-Step 4: After you have gone through the process of making guitar phrasing variations on every note of your lick in isolation, make variations out of the ‘entire’ phrase.
+Step 4: After you have gone through the process of making lead guitar phrasing variations on every note of your lick in isolation, make variations out of the ‘entire’ phrase.
 You will do this by combining together (at random) the variations on all the notes from steps 1-3.
 Since you have already found at least 10 unique ways of phrasing each note, you will have A LOT of options to choose from for mixing them all together at the same time in different combinations.
-IMPORTANT: in this part of the guitar phrasing exercise you must also RESIST the urge to add more notes to the phrase - instead, get as much expression as you can out of every single note from the original lick!
+IMPORTANT: in this part of the lead guitar phrasing exercise you must also RESIST the urge to add more notes to the phrase - instead, get as much expression as you can out of every single note from the original lick!

 The reason why I didn’t start this assignment simply by telling you to do step 4 after step 1 (and instead told you to practice creating variations on each note in isolation) is because: